aferna08/neighborhood-poverty/README.md

 # Replication Package for Neighborhood Poverty by Nativity in the Top 100 Metro Areas (1970-2020)

-This repository contains the replication package to create a visual analysis of neighborhood poverty rates by nativity within the top 100 CBSAs.
+This repository contains the replication package to create a visual analysis of neighborhood poverty rates by nativity within the top 100 CBSAs, as published in [Socius](https://doi.org/10.1177/23780231251322362).
 The analysis shows what percent of foreign-born and US-born residents live in census tracts with different poverty rates over time.
 Please read the supplemental file for further methodological information, especially how geographic comparability is achieved.

 I have included the necessary data in .zip format due to the large files sizes, but you will need to install Git LFS to download it.